 Melanin is the major determinant of color in the skin.
 The most clinically apparent difference between lightly pigmented and darkly pigmented skin is the amount of epidermal melanin.
 There is no difference in number of melanocytes between different skin types,5 but the concentration of epidermal melanin in melanosomes is double in darker skin types compared to lightly pigmented skin types.6 It is important to remember that epidermal melanin content is twofold greater in chronically photoexposed skin regardless of ethnicity.7 In addition, melanosome degradation within the keratinocyte is slower in darkly pigmented skin when compared to lightly pigmented skin.
 Therefore, although the increased melanin provides protection from the harmful effects of ultraviolet radiation (skin cancer and photoaging), it also makes darkly pigmented skins more vulnerable to postinflammatory dyspigmentation.

 The stratum corneum is the outermost layer of skin functioning as the principal barrier tissue to prevent water loss from the body and provide mechanical protection.
-It has been found that ...
+It ...